seamapi/docs/docs/api-clients/client-sessions/README.md

 The `client_session` object represents a client session.

-Each client session is created with a custom `user_identifier_key`.
+You create each client session with a custom `user_identifier_key`.
-Normally, this would be a user id provided by your application.
+Normally, the `user_identifier_key` is a user ID that your application provides.

-When calling the Seam API from your backend using an API key, the `user_identifier_key` may be passed as a parameter to limit results to the associated client session.
+When calling the Seam API from your back end using an API key, you can pass the `user_identifier_key` as a parameter to limit results to the associated client session.
-For example, `/devices/list?user_identifier_key=123` would only return devices owned by the client session created with the `user_identifier_key` 123.
+For example, `/devices/list?user_identifier_key=123` only returns devices associated with the client session created with the `user_identifier_key` `123`.

-A client session has a token that may be used with the Seam JavaScript SDK to make requests from the client (browser) directly to the Seam API.
+A client session has a token that you can use with the Seam JavaScript SDK to make requests from the client (browser) directly to the Seam API.
 The token restricts the user's access to only the devices that they own.